 An overall analysis of your industry is probably a good idea as well.
 What has changed?
-What do you need to do to adapt to new circumstances?
-And most importantly, how much is that going to cost?
+What do you need to do to adapt to new circumstances and how much will it cost?

 Step 3: Look at Your Future Cash Flow

 Now, for the most important part of rebuilding your small business: cash flow analysis.
-The information from the previous steps will influence what your cash flow projection will look like, and ultimately guide your decisions.
+The information from the previous steps will influence how you project cash flow and ultimately guide your decisions.